 2.1.
-Reionization simulation
+The Reionization Simulation

-SPHINX (Rosdahl et al. 2018) is a suite of cosmological hydrodynamical simulations of the EoR.
-In this study we analyze galaxies in the 10 cMpc wide SPHINX volume previously presented in Rosdahl et al. (2018), who used the binary stellar population model from BPASS (Binary Population and Spectral Synthesis code, Stanway et al. 2016).
+SPHINX (Rosdahl et al. 2018) is a suite of cosmological hydrodynamical simulations of the epoch of reionization.
+In this study we analyze galaxies in the 10 cMpc wide SPHINX volume previously presented in Rosdahl et al. (2018) which uses the binary stellar population model from BPASS (Stanway et al. 2016).

 SPHINX is run with the RAMSES-RT code (Teyssier 2002; Rosdahl et al. 2013).
 It simulates an average density patch of the Universe.
-The spatial resolution reaches $10.9 \,\mathrm{pc}$ at z=6, the dark matter mass resolution is $2.5 \times 10^5 \,M\odot$ per particle and the stellar mass resolution is $10^3 \,M\odot$ per stellar particle (we refer to Rosdahl et al. 2018, for details of the simulation).
+The spatial resolution reaches 10.9 pc at z=6, the dark matter mass resolution is $2.5 \times 10^5 M{\odot}$ per particle and the stellar mass resolution is $10^3 M{\odot}$ per stellar particle (we refer to Rosdahl et al. 2018, for details of the simulation).
 Within the simulation the radiation tracked is split into three photon groups, which encompass the ionization energies for HI, HeI, and HeII.
 These photons interact with hydrogen and helium in the simulation via photo-ionization, heating, and momentum transfer.
-The simulation is run until z=6, and it uses Planck results (Planck Collaboration XVI 2014) for the cosmological parameters: $\Omega{\Lambda}=0.68$ , $\Omega{m}=0.32$ , $\Omega{b}=0.05$ , h=0.67, and $\sigma{8}=0.83$ .
+The simulation is run until z=6 and it uses Planck results (Planck Collaboration et al. 2014) for the cosmological parameters, i.e. $\Omega{\Lambda}=0.68, \Omega{m}=0.32, \Omega{b}=0.05, h=0.67$ , and $\sigma{8}=0.83$ .

 2.2.
-Halo and galaxy samples
+Halo and Galaxy samples

 We use the same halos and galaxies as described and analyzed in Rosdahl et al. (2018).
 In short, galaxies are detected in two stages.
-The group finder algorithm ADAPTAHOP (Aubert et al. 2004; Tweed et al. 2009) is run on the dark matter particles, and the over-dense virialized regions are identified as halos (and subhalos, sub-sub-halos, etc., depending on their level of structure).
-Halos are considered to be resolved when they have virial masses $(M{\rm vir})$ greater than 300 times the dark matter particle mass (i.e., $M{\rm vir} > 7.4 \times 10^7 \, M{\odot}$ ).
-Then ADAPTAHOP is run on stellar particles, and it identifies the over-dense groups with at least ten stellar particles as galaxies.
-Finally, the most massive galaxy within $0.3 \, R{\rm vir}$ is assigned to each halo to build the galaxy-halo catalog.
+The group finder algorithm ADAPTAHOP (Aubert et al. 2004; Tweed et al. 2009) is run on the dark matter particles, and the overdense virialized regions are identified as halos (and sub halos, sub-sub-halos etc depending on their level of structure).
+Halos are considered to be resolved when they have virial masses $(M{vir})$ greater than 300 times the dark matter particle mass, i.e. $M{vir} > 7.4 \times 10^7 M{\odot}$ .
+Then ADAPTAHOP is run on stellar particles, and it identifies the overdense groups with at least 10 stellar particles as galaxies.
+Finally, the most massive galaxy within 0.3 $R{vir}$ is assigned to each halo to build the galaxy-halo catalog.